Navicular syndrome: Description of the navicular area

 Knowledge of equine forelimb anatomy is especially useful for understanding navicular syndrome.
-The navicular bone lies behind the coffin bone and under the small pastern bone.
-The deep digital flexor (DDF) tendon runs down the back of the cannon and soft tissue in that area and under the navicular bone before attaching to the back of the coffin bone.
+The navicular bone lies behind the coffin bone and under the small pastern bone (middle phalanx).
+The deep digital flexor (DDF) tendon runs down the back of the cannon and soft tissue in that area and under the navicular bone before attaching to the underside of the coffin bone.
 The DDF tendon flexes the coffin joint, and the navicular bone acts as a fulcrum that the DDF tendon runs over.

-The navicular bone is supported by several ligaments above, below, and on the side.
-One of these ligaments is the impar ligament, which attaches the navicular bone to the coffin bone (distal phalanx).
-Cartilage lies between the navicular bone and the coffin joint, as well as between the navicular bone and the DDF tendon.
-The navicular bursa—a small sac that protects the DDF and navicular bone from abrasion as the tendon slides over the area—lies between the navicular bone and the DDF tendon.
+The navicular bone is stabilized by the impar ligament distally at its attachment to the coffin bone (distal phalanx), and by the collateral ligaments of the navicular bone extending from the upper portion on either side, attaching on the medial and lateral aspects of the long pastern bone (proximal phalanx).
+Hyaline cartilage lies between the navicular bone and the coffin joint, and fibrocartilage is present between the navicular bone and the DDF tendon.
+The navicular bursa lies between the navicular bone and the DDF tendon, reducing friction and pressure.